-Sign up for a conference or an event that interests you, even if it’s outside your industry.
-Not only will you learn a lot, you can also develop some excellent relationships.
+Sign up for a conference or an event that interests you — even if it’s outside your industry.
+Not only will you learn a lot, but you’ll also develop some excellent relationships.

 Send them an email, explaining how they’ve helped you in the past.

-During this time, look for ways you can help that person.
-Maybe it’s sending them an article of a new study you thought might interest them
+During this time, look for ways you can also help that person; maybe it’s sending them an article about a new study you thought might interest them, for example.

-The goal is to build your relationship over time. e.g. don’t just come right out asking, “will you be my mentor?”
+The goal is to build the relationship over time — not to come right out and ask, “will you be my mentor?”

-Set aside time to write thank you notes.
+Set aside time to write physical thank-you notes.

-Have someone in mind you want to get to know better?
+Have someone in mind who you want to get to know better?

 Plan a meaningful experience with them.

 If it’s an acquaintance, it may be grabbing coffee or lunch.
 If it’s your spouse, it could be a weekend getaway or knocking an item off your shared bucket list.

 A great way to build meaningful relationships is by volunteering.
 If you’re looking to meet people locally, there’s no shortage of organizations in need of help.

 How can you invest your time and money to improve your financial life?

-There are smart ways, then, some not so smart ways.
+There are smart ways.
+And then there are some not so smart ways.

 Investing your money is investing in yourself.

-There’s a saying I once heard that says, “The hole you give through is the hole you receive through.
+There’s a saying I once heard that goes, “The hole you give through is the hole you receive through.”

-And Harvard psychologist/best-selling author of The Happiness Advantage Sean Archor has proven that it’s not success leads to happiness but happiness leads to success.
+And Harvard psychologist/best-selling author of The Happiness Advantage Sean Archor has proven that it’s not success that leads to happiness but happiness that leads to success.

 Giving to a cause that makes a difference is an incredible way to invest in yourself.

-This could be anything from a new language, to a musical instrument, a sport, or a career skill.
+This could be a new language, a musical instrument, a sport or a career skill.